 Ease tension with a memory foam pillow.
 They conform to your head and provide just the right amount of support.
 This pillow is filled with shredded memory foam to cradle your head so you don't feel the need to toss and turn all night.
 It even comes with a super breathable and soft bamboo pillow case.
 With more than 9,000 Amazon reviews, this pillow has a glowing, 4.3-star rating, with reviewers who swear it leads to a better night's sleep.
 One reviewer raves, "I was considering buying a bamboo mattress but decided to try the topper and pillows first.
 Good decision!
 I sleep very comfortable and cozy.
 Price was a great alternative to a mattress."

 4. Sleep On Cooling Mattress Topper If You Get Hot At Night

 This specially-designed (and lavender-infused!) egg crate foam mattress topper helps to promote a more restful sleep.
 The different patterns of foam cradle your body so you can get a good night of sleep, and allow for more airflow so you don't overheat.
 The foam pad eliminates hard spots that a bad mattress can often have and provides two additional layers of soft comfort to help ease aches and pains in your joints and body.
-It comes in seven sizes and has nearly 5,000 glowing Amazon reviews.
+It comes in seven sizes and has more than 17,000 glowing Amazon reviews.

 5. Consider A Breathable, Cooling Mattress Protector